Taiwan Politics Database

 (Copyright © ROC Yearbook 2000)

-55 indigenous communities (all Taiwan proper) Indigenous communities in New Taipei City
+55 indigenous communities (all Taiwan proper)

-TOP HOME [Additional maps index]
+TOP HOME [◆ Additional maps index]

 Thumbnail administrative maps

 The thumbnail maps show the location of the respective city/county on Taiwan proper or—for the three offshore counties Penghu, Kinmen and Lienchiang/Matsu—in the Taiwan area.
+The page Local administration provides information about all special municipalities, counties and county-level cities in the ROC.

 Special municipalities